-In the Masterminds I led over the past 5 years, we would start with the goals that aligned with company mission and values.
-We would then break them down into monthly projects and weekly tasks.
+In the Masterminds I led for 5 years, we’d start with reflection and assessment.
+Next, create goals to align with the company’s mission and values.
+Then, break goals down into monthly projects and weekly tasks.
 However, it takes more effort than writing a plan to achieve your goals.

 Your daily actions and choices need to support your goals.
 Your company culture and processes should support and align with your business goals.
 Your lifestyle and daily routine should support your personal goals.

-You might miss a day, but the important part is to stay consistent in your efforts.
-Just because you miss one day isn’t a reason to throw in the towel.
-If the goal is important to you then get back at it the next day.
+With either goal, you might miss a day, but consistency is what matters most.
+Missing a day isn’t a reason to throw in the towel.
+If the goal is important to you, then get back at it the next day.

-The other challenge many of us face when achieving a goal is then becoming complacent.
-When we’re complacent our goals become stopping points instead of lifestyles.
+The other challenge we face is becoming complacent.
+When we’re complacent our goals become stopping points instead of a lifestyle commitment.
 This is where you can stall the growth of your business or easily gain the weight back.
 I’ve been there.